apollographql/datasource-rest/README.md

 #### Methods

 ##### `cacheKeyFor`
-By default, `RESTDatasource` uses the `cacheKey` option from the request as the cache key, or the full request URL otherwise when saving information about the request to the `KeyValueCache`.
+By default, `RESTDatasource` uses the `cacheKey` option from the request as the cache key, or the request method and full request URL otherwise when saving information about the request to the `KeyValueCache`.
 Override this method to remove query parameters or compute a custom cache key.

 For example, you could use this to use header fields or the HTTP method as part of the cache key.
 Even though we do validate header fields and don't serve responses from cache when they don't match, new responses overwrite old ones with different header fields.
 (For the HTTP method, this might be a positive thing, as you may want a `POST /foo` request to stop a previously cached `GET /foo` from being returned.)

 ##### `requestDeduplicationPolicyFor`

-By default, `RESTDataSource` de-duplicates all **concurrent** outgoing **GET requests** in an in-memory cache, separate from the `KeyValueCache` used for the HTTP response cache.
-It makes the assumption that two HTTP GET requests to the same URL made in parallel can share the same response.
-When the GET request returns, its response is delivered to each caller that requested the same URL concurrently, and then it is removed from the cache.
+By default, `RESTDataSource` de-duplicates all **concurrent** outgoing **`GET` (or `HEAD`) requests** in an in-memory cache, separate from the `KeyValueCache` used for the HTTP response cache.
+It makes the assumption that two `GET` (or two `HEAD`) requests to the same URL made in parallel can share the same response.
+When the request returns, its response is delivered to each caller that requested the same URL concurrently, and then it is removed from the cache.

-If a request is made with the same cache key (URL by default) but with an HTTP method other than GET, deduplication of the in-flight request is invalidated: the next parallel `GET` request for the same URL will make a new request.
+If a request is made with the same cache key (method + URL by default) but with an HTTP method other than `GET` or `HEAD`, deduplication of the in-flight request is invalidated: the next parallel `GET` (or `HEAD`) request for the same URL will make a new request.

 You can configure this behavior in several ways:
 - You can change which requests are de-deduplicated and which are not.